mjl-/ding/README.txt

 starting builds, seeing the output.
 Ding serves an API at /ding/, including real-time updates to builds and repositories.
 The web UI uses only this API.

-Non-released builds older than 2 weeks or beyond the 10th build are automatically cleaned up.
+Old builds are automatically cleaned up.

 Command "ding kick" can be used in a git hook to signal that a build should start.
 Gitea, github and bitbucket webhooks are also supported.

 Command "ding build" can be used locally to run a build script similar to how it would run on the build server.
 This allows testing build scripts without pushing any commits.
-It clones the git or hg repository in the current working directory, sets up environment variables and destination build directories, and calls the provided build script.
-Optionally isolated using bubblewrap (bwrap).
+It clones the git or hg repository of the current working directory, sets up environment variables and destination build directories, and calls the provided build script.
+Optionally isolated using bubblewrap (bwrap) on Linux.

 # Installing